-In this BeefConnect webinar recording, join Tim Schatz (Principal Livestock Research Officer, Northern Territory Department of Primary Industry and Resources) when he discusses the CalfWatch project which is being conducted near Katherine, Northern Territory.
+In this BeefConnect webinar recording, join Tim Schatz (Principal Livestock Research Officer, Northern Territory Department of Industry, Tourism and Trade) when he discusses the CalfWatch project which is being conducted near Katherine, Northern Territory.

 The focus of the CalfWatch project is to develop a system to remotely monitor calving under extensive conditions and then use it to investigate the causes of calf loss which costs the northern beef industry more than $54 million annually.

 During the presentation, Tim discusses the findings and results of a 200 cow herd in a 2215 hectare paddock that formed part of the study.

 Download a copy of the presentation – CalfWatch 2020 Update (PDF, 3.5 MB).

 - Data paints a clearer picture of calf losses (FutureBeef)

 - CalfWatch – Developing a system to remotely monitor calving in northern Australia